macobra52/SMB2-Randomizer/README.md

 # SMB2-Randomizer
 by MaCobra52

-This is a simple randomizer for Super Mario Bros 2 that includes the following core options:
+This is a simple randomizer for Super Mario Bros 2 (US) that includes the following core options:

 -Character Randomizer - modifies the game so that in each level you are locked into selecting one character chosen at random.
 The character is automatically highlighted and you cannot use left/right to change them.